 Your doctor will ask you about your medical history to determine if you have any risk factors, such as a family history of colorectal cancer.
-You will also be asked about your symptoms and how long you’ve had them.
+You’ll also be asked about your symptoms and how long you’ve had them.

 Your doctor may recommend tests to check for blood in your stool.
-Blood in the stool is not always visible to the eye, and these tests help detect blood that cannot be seen.
+Blood in the stool is not always visible to the eye.
+These tests help detect blood that cannot be seen.

-These tests, which include a fecal occult blood test (FOBT) or fecal immunochemical test (FIT), are performed at home using a kit provided.
+These tests, which include an FOBT or FIT, are performed at home using a kit provided.
 The kit allows you to collect one to three samples of your stool for analysis.

 Blood tests may be ordered to check for signs of colorectal cancer, such as anemia, which occurs when you have too few red blood cells.

 A proctoscopy involves inserting a proctoscope through the anus.
-A proctoscope is a thin, rigid tube with a camera on the end that is used to view the inside of the rectum.
-It is used to check for cancer in the rectum.
+A proctoscope is a thin, rigid tube with a camera on the end that’s used to view the inside of the rectum.
+It’s used to check for cancer in the rectum.

 The tissue is sent to a lab where it’s examined under a microscope.
-If cancer is found, the samples may also be tested for gene changes and other lab tests may be performed to help classify the cancer.
+If cancer is found, the samples may also be tested for gene changes.
+Other lab tests may be performed to help classify the cancer.

 Imaging tests can be used to: